envato/google-analytics-for-wordpress/readme.txt

 * Option to manually place the tracking code in another location.
 * Outbound link & downloads tracking.
 	* Configurable options to track outbound links either as pageviews.
-	* Option to track just downloads as pageviews.
+	* Option to track just downloads as pageviews in Google Analytics.
-* Allows usage of custom variables to track meta data on pages.
+* Allows usage of custom variables in Google Analytics to track meta data on pages.
 Support for the following custom variables:
 	* Author
 	* Single category and / or multiple categories
 	* Post type (especially useful if you use custom post types)